spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ### Private Worker Pool

-The private worker pool is a worker pool for which you are managing the workers.
+A private worker pool is a worker pool for which you are responsible for managing the workers.

 ![private worker pool management view](<../assets/screenshots/management-view-private-worker-pool.png>)